deepeshyadav760/Kerala-Village-Clustering-Visualization/README.md

-# 🧠 Unsupervised Learning Clustering Web App
+# 🧠 Kerala Village Clustering Visualization

 A Streamlit-based web application that enables users to perform clustering on village-related datasets using unsupervised learning algorithms like **KMeans**, **DBSCAN**, and **Hierarchical Clustering**.
 The app visualizes clustering results on two selected features and evaluates performance using the **Silhouette Score**.